seirl/thesis/plan.md

 - prototyping: subdatasets

-- (to be placed): how to do all of this in a scalable way?
+- challenges: how to do all of this in a scalable way?
+    - quantifying duplication

 # Making the data available